jpbatz/microbit_tutorial_I/README.md

 What you will need:

-• a BBC micro:bit (http://microbit.org/guide/features/)
+* a BBC micro:bit (http://microbit.org/guide/features/)
-• battery pack
+* battery pack
-• cable
+* cable (longer than the ones provided in the kits, recommended)
-• batteries
+* batteries

 We will teach the skills and tools to operate the hardware components on the micro:bit:

-• accelerometer
+* accelerometer
-• compass
+* compass
 * input buttons
-• input/output pins
+* input/output pins
-• display panel
+* display panel
-• and more
+* and more

 A laptop or computer with Python 3 installed.